netbox-community/netbox/docs/configuration/optional-settings.md

 ---

+## HIDE_AVAILABLE_PREFIXES

+Default: False

+Enable this option if you want to hide all available child prefixes and child ip addresses that is shown by default if this option is set to False.

+---

 ## Date and Time Formatting

 You may define custom formatting for date and times.
 For detailed instructions on writing format strings, please see [the Django documentation](https://docs.djangoproject.com/en/dev/ref/templates/builtins/#date).